-Field Minimum Maximum notBefore notAfter One day prior to the time of signing 2922 days (approx. 8 years) The time of signing 9132 days (approx. 25 years)
+Field Minimum Maximum notBefore One day prior to the time of signing The time of signing notAfter 2922 days (approx. 8 years) 9132 days (approx. 25 years)

 Note: This restriction applies even in the event of generating a new Root CA Certificate for an existing subject and subjectPublicKeyInfo (e.g. reissuance).
 The new CA Certificate MUST conform to these rules.